 All CCGs can continue to request oximeters for local use by emailing firstname.lastname@example.org.
 Allocation will take account of local infection rates and previous requests.

-As individuals with Covid-19 who are at risk of poorer outcomes can be identified by reduced oxygen saturation levels, Covid virtual wards (CVWs) provide opportunity for health care teams to identify those who require further treatment (including admission to hospital) quickly, and is an approach that has been linked to improved mortality rates and the number of Covid-19 patients requiring intensive care admission and ventilation.
+As individuals with Covid-19 who are at risk of poorer outcomes can be identified by reduced oxygen saturation levels, CO@h allows health care teams to identify those who require further treatment (including admission to hospital) quickly, and is an approach that has been linked to improved mortality rates and the number of Covid-19 patients requiring intensive care admission and ventilation.

-Below are links to some resources that further explain the use and benefits of CVWs.
+Below are links to some resources that further explain the use and benefits of CO@h:

-Using the experiences of CVW pilot sites developed during the first surge of Covid-19, there are six key steps that are recommended you follow to support you to set up a CVW.
+Using the experiences of CO@h pilot sites developed during the first surge of Covid-19, there are six key steps that are recommended you follow to support you to set it up:

 1. Engage the local pathway through your AHSN